Our programs feature a wide variety of course offerings with some of the University’s most sought-after faculty.

 If a school profile is unavailable, see the section below regarding official test scores.

 The letters of recommendation should attest to your intellectual strengths and commitment to personal and academic growth.
-One letter must be from your school guidance counselor, college counselor, or principal and must include an approval of the courses you have selected for study.
-The second letter must come from a teacher who has taught you in a core academic subject.
+One letter must be from your school guidance counselor, college counselor, or principal commenting on the student's intellectual ability, level of maturity, and motivation for participating in the Columbia University Pre-College Programs.
+The second letter must come from an instructor who teaches in a field closely related to the applicant's curricular preferences.
+The recommendation must describe the student’s qualification to engage in concentrated study.

 The letter of recommendation must be submitted through the online application.
 During the application process you will add your recommender's information (name, title and school affiliated email).
 Once you add and save their information, an email will be sent to your recommender with a link to our recommendation form.
 Please note, recommendations submitted from non-school affiliated email addresses will not be accepted and must be resubmitted.
 Applicants may submit their online applications in advance of the recommendations.